fastly/terraform-provider-fastly/docs/resources/configstore.md

 ### Required

 - `name` (String) A unique name to identify the Config Store.
 It is important to note that changing this attribute will delete and recreate the Config Store, and discard the current entries.
+You MUST first delete the associated resource_link block from your service before modifying this field.

 ### Optional